Raphael-Boichot/Pico-slide-show/README.md

 # Flex with your Game Boy Camera images

-This project is a simple foundation for a tiny digital frame that displays Game Boy Camera images—because what better use of modern electronics than reviving 128×112 pixel grayscale selfies from the ’90s?
+This project is a simple foundation for a tiny digital frame that displays Game Boy Camera images - because what better use of modern electronics than reviving 128×112 pixel grayscale selfies from the ’90s?
 It’s compact, portable, and powered by a single CR2032 lithium battery, thoughtfully contributing to e-waste and planetary decline, one utterly unnecessary gadget at a time.

 ## Environment configuration